Vyral/kathleen-provancher/_posts/2025-06-19-more-homes-on-the-market-isn-t-a-red-flag-it-s-your-window-of-opportunity.md

 The reason?
 We’re not dealing with a glut of homes — we’re still working through a major shortage.
 For over a decade, new home construction hasn’t kept pace with the number of households being formed.
 That has created a significant housing deficit.

 The red bars in the graph below represent the years since 2012 when new home construction lagged behind household growth.
-The deeper the red, the larger the shortfall — and the more it illustrates the long-term imbalance we're still trying to correct.
+The deeper the red, the larger the shortfall — and the more it illustrates the long-term imbalance we’re still trying to correct.

 ![](/uploads/20250521-americas-housing-deficit-original.png){: width="1280" height="720"}